Skip to main content

 HostId

 A Bluetooth Host Adapter id.
-Uniquely identifiers a bluetooth Host on this system.
+Uniquely identifies a bluetooth Host on this system.
 HostId can be converted to/from a FIDL Bluetooth HostId type.

 Int8